 Not all respect is the same.
 There is the respect that we are given based simply in our humanity.
 There is the respect that we receive based in our position, as a parent, a police officer, a boss, or a public official, etc. And there is the respect that is based in our performance.

 However, that last type respect is absolutely never given except when it is absolutely merited by our performance.
 People may respect you as a human being.
-They may respect you due to the position you hold as a parent, or a mayor, or a professional football player etc. But, if you do not actually perform well, people will never give you the respect that comes with doing so.
+They may respect you due to the position you hold as a parent, or a mayor, or a teacher etc. But, if you do not actually perform well, people will never give you the respect that comes with doing so.